aragon/aragon-wiki/docs/jobs/openings/EA.md

 ### How to apply
 * Write an email with the following attachments plus any information you consider important to `hiring@aragon.one`, with the subject `Executive Assistant opening application`.
 * Attach your LinkedIn and Twitter, or similar: personal website, CV, Reddit, others.
-* Let us know why did Aragon caught your attention?
-How this role is going to add value to you?
+* Let us know why did Aragon catch your attention?
+How is this role going to add value to you?

 We’ll try our best to get back to you within one week!